datracka/sleepdiary.io/README.md

 - create a branch `$ git checkout -b backport-shared \ shared/<branch>`

 - cherry-pick the changes: `$ git cherry-pick -x <SHA1>`
-   The picked changes should apply only to shared and not to master.
-Therefore when you commit in the repository you should carefully split the commits into code from container and code from sared.
+   The picked changes should apply only to `shared` and not to `origin`.
+Therefore, when you commit in the repository you should carefully split the commits for `origin` and `shared`

-- push `$ git push shared HEAD:<branch>` usually master
+- push `$ git push shared HEAD:<branch>` usually develop

-- Return to the working branch (usually master) ` git checkout <your-development-branch>`
+- Return to the working branch ` git checkout <your-development-branch>`

 - Remove unused branch used for porting back.